ovh/docs/pages/storage_and_backup/file_storage/enterprise_file_storage/netapp_concepts/guide.en-ie.md

 Enterprise File Storage is a file system solution managed by OVHcloud, based on the NetApp&#174; ONTAP solution.

-You can order one or more storage spaces between 1 TiB and 58 TiB with your OVHcloud customer account, with a granularity of 1 TiB.
+You can order one or more storage spaces between 1 TB and 58 TB with your OVHcloud customer account, with a granularity of 1 TB.

 ### How the services work

-When you order an Enterprise File Storage service between 1 and 58 TiB via your OVHcloud account, you will receive an NFS storage space.
+When you order an Enterprise File Storage service between 1 and 58 TB via your OVHcloud account, you will receive an NFS storage space.

 By default, the OVHcloud account is the administrative, technical and billing contact for the service.
 You can find more information in our guide [“Managing contacts for your services”](/pages/account_and_service_management/account_information/managing_contacts).